Procter & Gamble Company (The) (PG) Dividends

 |Current Price||DDM Fair Value Target:||Forecasted Gain:|

-A technique commonly used by dividend investors to value dividend-issuing stocks is the Dividend Discount Model (DDM), which seeks to determine a fair share price based on the dividend provided by the company relative to a number of other company-specific factors.
-Regarding PROCTER & GAMBLE Co, the DDM model, as implemented by StockNews, implies a positive return of 9.6% relative to its current price.
+For dividend yielding stocks, the Dividend Discount Model (DDM) is a common valuation tool; it attempts to extrapolate a fair share price based primarily on the dividend the stock provides relative to a number of other quantiative aspects of its business.
+As for PG, the DDM model, as implemented by StockNews, implies a positive return of 7.74% relative to its current price.
 To help understand and contextualize the model's evaluation of PG, investors may wish to consider are:

-- PROCTER & GAMBLE Co's dividend growth rate is greater than just 15.79% of dividend issuers in the mega-sized market cap class, where it lives.
+- PROCTER & GAMBLE Co's dividend growth rate is greater than merely 21.62% of dividend issuers in the mega-sized market cap class, where it lives.

 PG Dividend Chart